 You will need to uncover the names of these people and arrange to meet them.
 Perhaps through other business acquaintances, through organizations that they belong to or even by frequenting “happy hour” places where they hang out.
 Your responsibility is to meet them and to get to know them on a first-name basis.
 Then provide news that will really interest their readers (e.g., offering free monthly seminars on the “do’s and don’ts” of interviewing in today’s market, or offering a new service of interest to local businesses that is not currently available in your area).
 Send out press releases to your contacts and follow up with a phone call to be certain your story gets the proper attention.

 Public relations is publicity that can have wonderful and occasionally not so wonderful attributes.
 On the good side, PR gives you loads of credibility and it doesn’t cost a dime.
 On the bad side, you cannot repeat PR and you have no control over what is said.

 To generate your own PR, we suggest the following:

 - Do or create something “newsy” for the media.
 They want news worth reporting as much as you want free exposure.

-- Provide your news, a press release, a fact sheet, and a black and white glossy photo to the appropriate people at the appropriate media offices.
+- Provide your news, a press release, a fact sheet, and digital assets (i.e., your logo and a photo to illustrate your story) to the appropriate people at the appropriate media offices.

 Again, follow up with phone calls.
 Be persistent.
-If printed publicity appears, make reprints and mail or drop them off to your clients and prospects.
+If a news story is generated, share it with clients and prospects.
 Frame a copy for your reception area where the maximum number of people will see it.
 PR is a great marketing tool for building credibility, but keep in mind, in this world, if you’ve developed the contacts, only then will you get the coverage.